 Over the years, Woody Guthrie Birthday Bash performers have included Hillel Arnold, Fred Backus, Jordan Brand, Oscar Brand, Debe Dalton, Toby Fagenson, Jessica Feinbloom, Richard Fried, Don Friedman, Alan Friend, Emma Graves, Robin Greenstein, Michael Imperiale, David Kleiman, Beth Kotkin, Joel Landy, Chris Lang, Mimi LaValley, Sharleen Leahey, Eric Levine, George Levine, Mark Maniak, Ethan Miller, Lorcan Otway, Sandy Pliskin, Anne Price, Jimmy Rao, Carlos Rosello, James Rubin, Erica Smith, Steve Suffet, Alex Talavera, Gina Tlamsa, Carlos Vazquez, and Frank Woerner.

 Open Your Hearts to the Paradise / The Best of the Woody Guthrie Birthday Bash / New York City 2001-2008, featuring 13 artists and 17 tracks, is now available for purchase from CD Baby.
 Anne Price and Steve Suffet compiled this CD by carefully going through whatever live recordings they could find from the first eight Woody Guthrie Birthday Bashes.
 These were all “house mixes” taken from the sound board and were never intended to be released to the public.
 Recording engineer Ray Korona did what he could to sweeten them up, but for some years, including 2001, no usable recording was available.
-Please click here for information on how to order.
-The price is $10 each.
+The CD is available from Amazon and other online retailers.

 Open Your Hearts to the Paradise is dedicated to the memory of the late Eric Levine (1957-2008), a talented musician and untiring disability rights activist, who performed in the first seven Woody Guthrie Birthday Bashes.